 Achievements: State Championship Competitor in freestyle and backstroke events, Academic Honors (2012 / 2013 / 2014)

-What to Write in a Graduate Trainee Resume Skills Section
+Graduate Trainee Resume Skills Section

 Although the catering field requires specific technical skills, employers look for other skills, called soft skills.
 These are the main types of skills that indicate to your fitness as a potential employee who will add value, has adequate knowledge, sufficient experience and will be easy to manage.
 Incorporate these into your summary, or profile, and your accomplishment statements.